Skip to main content

 Need to size the solar panels to charge this battery bank?
 Use our solar panel and battery sizing calculator for the complete picture.
 Try it now →

 Battery count is where solar system costs get real.
-Every unnecessary battery is $200-300 you did not need to spend, and every missing battery is a night without power.
+Every unnecessary battery is $200-300 (as of early 2026) you did not need to spend, and every missing battery is a night without power.
 Do the math carefully, use honest usage numbers, and pick your chemistry based on lifetime cost — not sticker price.
 This calculator removes the guesswork so you buy exactly what the system needs.
+To understand the runtime trade-offs between LiFePO4 and lead-acid, read our LiFePO4 vs lead-acid comparison.

 Last updated: